MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DkimSigningConfig.md

 ```

 ### -KeySize
 The KeySize parameter specifies the size in bits of the public key that's used in the DKIM signing policy.
-Valid values are 1024 or 2048.
+Valid values are:

+- 1024 (this is the default value)
+- 2048

-RSA keys are supported; Ed25519 keys aren't supported.
+RSA keys are supported.
+Ed25519 keys aren't supported.

 ```yaml
 Type: UInt16